-The Story of Bob Dylan’s Most Personal Album, ‘Blood on the Tracks’
+Why Bob Dylan Got So Personal With ‘Blood on the Tracks’

-Bob Dylan has said that Blood on the Tracks, his 15th album and one of the greatest of his long career, isn’t personal.
-But most of the record’s 10 songs belie that claim.
-In fact, Blood on the Tracks, which was released in January 1975, is one of the most personal albums ever made by anyone.
+Bob Dylan has said that Blood on the Tracks, his 15th album and one of the greatest of his long career, isn't personal.
+But most of the record's 10 songs belie that claim.
+In fact, Blood on the Tracks, which was released on Jan.
+17, 1975, is one of the most personal albums ever made by anyone.

 It's hard not to read elements of Dylan's life in the songs.
 His decade-long marriage to wife Sara had hit major turbulence and was coming to an end in the middle part of the '70s.
 And more than anything else it is – a comeback for one of the '60s' greatest voices, another chapter in the long career of the greatest singer-songwriter ever, a last-minute change of heart from an artist who's thrown more than his share of curveballs over the years – Blood on the Tracks is a breakup album, and one of the truest, angriest and, yes, personal ever made.

 Dylan started recording the album in September 1974 in New York, less than a year after he reunited with the Band for his first No. 1 album, Planet Waves, and less than seven months after he wrapped an historic tour, his first since 1966, with his old backing group.

 After a bumpy start, in which the original band hired to back Dylan on the sessions was replaced by a group of studio musicians, things seemingly went well enough over the 10 days the songs were recorded that Dylan's record company made up some test pressings of the album and put the mostly acoustic LP on the schedule for release before Christmas 1974.